marcadeant/ONCFM/README.md

 1. Use of **image detection** machine learning algorithm to split on fake/true banknote samples.
 2. Use of **banknote dimensional parameters** to determine the perfect fake/true banknote profil.

 For the purpose of this project, I worked with the banknote dimensional parameters.
 Indeed, data sample that I used shaped like banknote for rows and 6-dimensional parameters for columns with an `is_genuine` extra-columns.
-Feel free to check-out the whole [data csv](https://github.com/marcadeant/ONCFM/blob/main/Data/billets.csv)
+Feel free to check-out the whole data csv [here](https://github.com/marcadeant/ONCFM/blob/main/Data/billets.csv).

 Every american banknote was described as follow :